tiayyba/CYT180_Lab5/Hadoop_HBase.md

 scan 'students', {COLUMNS => 'info:name'}
 ```

-> **What's happening:** `get` performs a direct row key lookup, which is very fast. `scan` reads sequentially across rows, which is useful when you don't know the row key in advance or want to retrieve a range of records.
+ `get` performs a direct row key lookup, which is very fast. `scan` reads sequentially across rows, which is useful when you don't know the row key in advance or want to retrieve a range of records.

 ---